JenniferSailor/EcologicalDataScientist_LemoineLab/README.md

 Date: March 2023 - Present

 Keywords:
-Machine Learning, Species Distributions, Statistical Analysis, Ecology
+Machine Learning, Species Distributions, Statistical Analysis, Ecology, Python

 Description:
 As a volunteer researcher, I worked on machine learning and statistical projects to model species distributions for present-day and future climate scenarios.